 Fortunately, we develop our master key systems using a proprietary, state-of-the-art “design wizard” software that cannot be breached.
 Essentially, Concord Lock & Safe devises master key systems using 3 established methods: namely, the copy, auto, and standard methods.

 The copy method essentially consists of devising a new master key system by copying an existing one’s structure.
 The auto approach is streamlined in the sense that we merely need to input the amount of pin chambers found in the lock, the lock manufacturer’s selection, and the amount of master levels needed to create the master key system.
 The auto create function will handle the rest automatically.
 Concerning the standard method, Concord Lock & Safe will input every single feature and detail required to create a new master key system.
 Moreover, we can also activate a random generator which allows us to access several different random options by employing the parameter settings.
 The standard method is more complicated but also more secure, which is why it is used most often.

-In addition, Concord Lock & Safe provides a free consultation with our Concord Locksmith clients before we install our maser key systems.
+In addition, Concord Lock & Safe provides a free consultation with our Manchester Locksmith clients before we install our maser key systems.
 We also provide a guarantee on all parts and labour with every master key system we implement for full peace of mind.
-Moreover, we have provided master key systems for a diverse set of Concord Locksmith clients, including banks, residences, corporations, and military compounds.
+Moreover, we have provided master key systems for a diverse set of Manchester Locksmith clients, including banks, residences, corporations, and military compounds.
 Furthermore, we store all the data we use to create your unique master key system to form a profile.
 This allows us to expand or modify your master key system if you need to in the future (i.e., denying, granting access to certain employees who have been fired or promoted).